ruudk/absurd-php-sdk/README.md

 Absurd is the simplest durable execution workflow system you can think of.
 It's entirely based on Postgres and nothing else.
 It's almost as easy to use as a queue, but it handles scheduling and retries, and it does all of that without needing any other services to run in addition to Postgres.

-**Note:** _This PHP SDK is still young.
+**Note:** _This PHP SDK is still in its early stages.
 Absurd itself [has been running in production](https://lucumr.pocoo.org/2026/4/4/absurd-in-production/) at Earendil since its initial release._

 ## What is Durable Execution?